Cardi B Shows Off Her Natural Hair On TikTok And Our Girl Has Inchessssss - NewsBreak

 Cardi B Shows Off Her Natural Hair On TikTok And Our Girl Has Inchessssss

 What wig?!
-Cardi B took a break from the hairpieces to reveal her natural tresses on TikTok , and her hair is literally sweeping her derriere.
+Cardi B took a break from the wigs and sew-ins to reveal her natural tresses on TikTok , and her hair is literally sweeping her derriere.

 @iamcardib